 Reducing poverty, improving factory working conditions and providing better health care will all help women, she said, while the Ministry of Education is considering special policies aimed at keeping girls in school longer.

 Improvements to the justice system—including female judges and police—would encourage more women to report crimes and fend off attackers, she said.

-Chanthol Oung, executive director of the Cambodian Women’s Crisis Center, says that while Mu Sochua and her ministry are doing a great job in drawing attention to women’s issues, other ministries must do more.
+Chanthol Oung, executive director of the Cambodian Women’s Crisis Center, said that while Mu Sochua and her ministry are doing a great job in drawing attention to women’s issues, other ministries must do more.

 She works with many crime victims, including women who have been attacked by husbands or relatives.
-And although conditions are gradually improving, she says, “it is still hard to get police to take domestic violence seriously.
+And although conditions are gradually improving, she said, “it is still hard to get police to take domestic violence seriously.
 They still consider it a [family] matter.’’